Leicester’s factory and warehouse roofs

 Compliance, registers and management plans

-Under the Control of Asbestos Regulations 2012, the duty to manage falls on whoever controls a non-domestic building.
-The duty is concrete: identify asbestos-containing materials, record and review their condition, assess risk, and keep a written management plan.
-Sound material does not have to be removed; it has to be managed and kept sound.
-An encapsulated roof fits that requirement directly, and the survey and completion records from the works become part of your asbestos register, giving you documented evidence that the material’s condition has been assessed and improved.
+The Control of Asbestos Regulations 2012 put the duty to manage squarely on whoever controls a non-domestic building.
+It’s not vague: you have to identify asbestos-containing materials, record their condition, review it, assess the risk, and keep a written management plan.
+Sound material doesn’t have to go; it just has to be managed and kept sound.
+An encapsulated roof ticks that box directly.
+Our survey and completion records become part of your asbestos register, giving you clear, documented proof that you’ve assessed and improved the material’s condition.

 The roofs we turn down

-Not every asbestos roof should be coated, and we decline the ones that should not.
-Sheets that are friable, soft, delaminating or extensively cracked have no business under a coating; sealing them hides continuing failure and wastes the owner’s money.
-The correct route for a roof in that state is removal by a licensed asbestos contractor and full replacement, and if that is what our survey finds, that is what our report will recommend.
-The survey decides, not the sales pitch.
-Where deterioration is limited to identifiable areas, partial sheet replacement plus encapsulation of the remainder can be a legitimate middle path, but only inspection can confirm it.
+Not every asbestos roof should be coated.
+We walk away from the ones that shouldn’t.
+If the sheets are friable, soft, delaminating, or badly cracked, coating them is pointless.
+You’re just hiding a continuing failure and throwing money away.
+For a roof in that state, the only correct path is removal by a licensed asbestos contractor and a full replacement.
+If that’s what our survey finds, that’s what our report will recommend.
+The survey decides, not some sales patter.
+If the deterioration is only in specific areas, then partial sheet replacement combined with encapsulation of the rest can be a sensible middle ground, but we’ll only know for sure after an inspection.

 A survey decides

-We are a survey-led contractor based in the South East, working across England including Leicester and the wider East Midlands.
-A survey visit will establish:
+We’re a survey-led contractor, based in the South East but working right across the UK, including Leicester and the wider East Midlands.
+When we visit, we’ll establish:

-- Whether the sheets are sound enough for encapsulation
+- If the sheets are sound enough to encapsulate

-- The repairs and isolated replacements needed before coating
+- What repairs and isolated replacements are needed before we coat

-- The state of rooflights, gutters and flashings
+- The condition of rooflights, gutters, and flashings

-- What the works contribute to your asbestos management plan
+- How the work will fit into your asbestos management plan

-If your building carries an ageing asbestos cement roof, have it assessed while encapsulation remains on the table.
-Weathering only moves in one direction, and so does the cost of the eventual answer.
+If your building has an old asbestos cement roof, get it assessed while encapsulation is still an option.
+Weather only goes one way, and so does the cost of fixing it further down the line.